Man who killed girlfriend’s mom is resentenced to life

 Later that night, Davis attacked Robinson in her kitchen, injecting her with bleach.
 When that didn’t kill her, he stabbed her to death.
 The three then put her body in a trash can and dumped it in the woods.

 While Davis got a death sentence, Valessa Robinson served 13 years and Whispel was released in 2019.
 That discrepancy also played a role in the prosecution’s decision not to seek another death sentence.
+Florida ended parole in 1983, so Davis has no possibility of release.

 No one from Robinson’s family was present to hear Davis’ apology, but Judge Sisco believed it sincere.